janosgyerik/homepage/_posts/2013-09-24-adding-all-unknown-files-in-a-subversion-checkout.markdown

 - Software
 tags: []
 ---
-Adding all unknown files in a working tree is usually very simple in other version control systems, for example:
+Adding all unknown files from the working tree to version control is usually very simple in other systems, for example:

 ```
+# in Git
 git add .
+# in Bazaar
 bzr add
 ```